shermandy/COM-438-Communication-Theory-and-Research/Study Guides/Chapter 9, Sparks.md

 26. How do selective exposure and attention intersect?
 27. What is the impact of vivid visuals on retention?
 28. What type of images are the most memorable?
+29. THINK: How can news producers use this information?
+30. What examples of visuals in politics are provided as support for the power of image?
+31. What were key principles of Tony Schwartz?
+THINK: How might they apply to your chosen field?
+32. What impact does coverage of suicide have?
+How was the effect originally discovered (what method)?
+What is it called?
+33. In Phillips research, what other media content were found to increase suicides?
+34. THINK: Can you come up with an example where people have worried about imitation of media content (books, movies, tv, news)?
+35. Is the media effect on suicides a rescheduling effect or additive effect?
+How do we know?
+36. What are some limitations of studies into the Werther effect?